 Dave Zech prompted discussion on establishing current distortion limits > 50th order.

 Math Bollen brought up the point that the application of higher order harmonics is largely dependent on voltage level due to how higher order harmonics interact with various parts of the electric grid (i.e. transmission vs distribution).
+He also pointed out that the propagation of higher-order harmonics is fundamentally different from the propagation of lower-order harmonics.
+The relation between voltage and current limits, as assumed for lower-order harmonics, is no longer valid for higher-order harmonics.
+Because of this, we should not just extent the upper limit from h=50 to something higher.

 General consensus is that establishing technically sound harmonic limits > 50th order is too premature to adopt before the balloting and publishing of next revision of 519.